klahrich/chiefhustler/content/diary/investing-diary-0011.md

 categories: ["WILD.TO"]
 ---

 _Disclaimer: I own shares of the securities mentioned here.
 I may sell these at any time and without notice.
-This post is not intended as financial advice.
-Due your own due diligence._
+Nothing here is investment advice.
+Do your own due diligence._

 ## Compounders